Frequently asked questions about schools and child care during COVID-19

 Before introducing or inviting more students into their buildings, Public Health recommends schools monitor key indicators of COVID-19 transmission and transmission rates in their buildings/districts for at least two weeks.
 Data for King County’s key indicators of COVID-19 transmission change daily.
-Some figures (including case rate, an indicator in DOH’s school reopening decision tree) look at data over the past 14 days.
+Some figures (including case rate, an indicator in DOH’s school reopening decision framework) look at data over the past 14 days.

 Schools must be able to do the following before re-introducing in-person services:

-- Implement strong and consistent mitigation measures to prevent transmission, AND
+- implement strong and consistent mitigation measures to prevent transmission, AND

 - Have solid response protocols and staffing in place to respond quickly and effectively if cases arise.